Chase Brokerage Review

 Margin Borrowing

 J.P.
 Morgan Investing does offer margin accounts.
-Their margin rates are tiered:
+Their interest rates are in tiers:

 Debit Balance